 Meanwhile, we had our first solid pine door installed.
 If you are thinking a door? try working in 1100 square feet with a two- and four-year-old who just wanna have fun! and hollow-core doors.
 I’m so keyed up about this trip and the goddamn virus and its implications every time the handyman Ron’s air compressor sounds I practically have a heart attack.

 And yet.
-Ansel somehow manages to fall asleep while I’m holding him, the three of us cuddled in Immy’s bed with the laptop, Jacob and Ron frowning and swearing on the other side of the door.
-We’ll open it, walk through it, close it.
+Ansel somehow manages to fall asleep while I’m holding him, the kids and me cuddled in Immy’s bed with the laptop.
+We’ll go through that new door, then make sure Ansel can open and close it.
 Some days will be more difficult than others.
-Yet we’ll keep going through it, together, again and again and again and again and again.
+We’ll keep going through it, together, again and again, and again and again and again.

 Like many people, with the holidays fast approaching we were faced with the decision of whether to travel to visit our family members or “ride [the pandemic] out.”
 We weighed our options carefully.
 We can’t imagine not going.
 On what will have been a year to the day since we last left Juneau, we’re taking off again.